jgsrty/jgsrty.github.io/docs/english/DailySentence/2025/10October.md

 # October

+## Day 21
+#### His endurance was so much admired that runners ever since have attempted to run similar long "Marathon" distances.

+#### They felt sure that such a feat would attract large crowds.
+Chadwick had swum the English Channel in both directions.
+However, no one - neither man nor woman - had crossed Lake Ontario.
+It was a 32-mile swim through cold water and difficult currents.

+#### Marilyn not only had to overcome her fears of the dark, but she was attacked during the night by blood-sucking lamprey eels.
+As dawn approached, the winds and waves increased, and Marilyn's weariness mounted.
+Her coach, Gus Ryder, passed her some corn syrup on a stick, and later gave her liniment for her tired legs.

+#### Sometimes, he tricked her into thinking that she was nearer to the shore than she was.
+Marilyn fell asleep in the water twice and had to be awakened.
+The second time, a friend of hers jumped into the water beside her, and swam with her for a distance.

+#### Because Marilyn's strength was declining, she was being pushed off course by the currents.
+Although the direct route was 32 miles, Marilyn swam a total of 45 miles.

+#### It was getting dark again, and the swimmer was barely conscious as she approached the shore.
+Thousands of people lined the shore hoping to touch her or get a picture of her.
+Marilyn's supporters had to push the crowds back so they wouldn't stop her from touching the shore.

+#### Finally, after 21 hours in the water, Marilyn reached land.
+The exhausted girl was rushed to an ambulance.
+She had lost about 20 pounds of her 120 pounds weight in the crossing.

+#### Two days later there was a parade in her honor through the streets of Toronto.
+Everyone admired the courage and endurance of the 16-year-old girl,

 ## Day 16
 #### Many people visit Europe and see the old castles left from the days of knighthood.
 Toronto businessman Henry Pellatt actually built such a castle - Casa Loma.
 His father opened Toronto's first stock brokerage firm in 1866.